 Bipolar depression symptoms include feeling low or hopeless, changes to your appetite and sleep patterns, and withdrawal from your usual activities and relationships.
 On the other hand, signs of mania include having lots of energy, having delusional or grand ideas, and making uncharacteristic, risky, and impulsive decisions such as binge drinking or spending money excessively .

 Living with unmanaged bipolar disorder can negatively impact your daily life, including your employment, finances, relationships with family and friends, and physical health.
 If you have bipolar disorder, you might not realize that you are unwell, preventing you from seeking help.
 However, medical professionals can manage bipolar disorder with proper treatment and support .

-At least one episode of mania lasting longer than one week, and you probably have had periods of depression.
+Bipolar 1 is characterized by at least one episode of mania lasting longer than one week, and you probably have had periods of depression.

-At least one episode of hypomania and one major episode of depression, making it more common for you to have depression than mania.
+Bipolar 2 is characterized by at least one episode of hypomania and one major episode of depression, making it more common for you to have depression than mania.

 With cyclothymia, your moods move quickly between symptoms of depression and mania but will not be as extreme.

 The main symptom of bipolar disorder is mood instability, as moods cycle between periods of depression, hypomania, or mania.

 Depression symptoms include:

 A major depressive episode is defined by the severity of symptoms and how long they last.
 A major depressive episode can last between two weeks and six months and causes symptoms that disrupt your life at work or school, relationships or hobbies, and social life.
 Suicidal thoughts are common during a major depressive episode.

 Manic symptoms include: